ace108/pandastic/README.md

 This is one of my earlier code I wrote in Python as part of the subnmission for the Data Science-Artificial intelligence course I was taking in Singapore Polytechnic.

-Part of assignment requirements was to produce Simple Text-based Analysis using Pandas
+Part of assignment requirements was to produce Simple Text-based Analysis using Pandas using whatever dataset.

+Instead of just dealing with just one specific dataset, I made this such that datasets in CSV/Excel format in a specific folders are read and processed to produce the analsys for the data read in from a file.

 ## Assignment rubrics
 1. Demonstrate competency in using the Python Numpy, Pandas and Matplotlib packages for data analysis and data visualization